Gulab Jamun Ki Sabji is a delicious Rajasthani Curry which is popular in Jodhpur. It is best served with roti or steamed rice. Here is how to make it.

-I learnt this recipe of Gulab Jamun Ki Sabji Recipe from her, and still remember how it became an instant hit when I tried it while my friends turned up the other day.
+I learned this recipe of Gulab Jamun Ki Sabji Recipe from her, and can still remember how it became an instant hit when I tried it while my friends turned up the other day.

 On our recent trip to Jodhpur, we tried this sabji at one of the restaurants near the bus station and relived the taste of childhood.